Home / Mica Regulation

 Application preparation

-Acknowledging and preparing the rules to comply with, and the documentation to prepare to properly carry on an application for a CASP authorization under the MiCA regulation represents 80% of the work to be done to properly get licensed in the European Union, as per territorial applicability of MiCA.
+Acknowledging and preparing the rules to comply with, and the documentation to prepare to properly carry on an application for a CASP authorisation under the MiCA regulation, represents 80% of the work to be done to properly get licensed in the European Union, as per the territorial applicability of MiCA.

 STAGE 2